SK-Jabed/L2-B5-Assignment-03/README.md

 ## 🚀 Features

-- 📘 Create, update, retrieve, and delete books
+- 📘 CRUD operations for books
-- 🔄 Real-time availability tracking via dynamic business logic
+- 🔄 Real-time book availability based on stock
 - 🧮 Borrowing system with quantity checks and due dates
-- 📊 Aggregated borrow summary using MongoDB pipelines
+- 📊 Borrow summary via MongoDB aggregation pipeline
-- ✅ Schema validation and Mongoose lifecycle middleware
+- ✅ Schema validation with Mongoose
-- 🧠 Encapsulated logic using Mongoose static/instance methods
+- 🧠 Static and instance methods for encapsulated logic
+- ⚙️ Middleware for auto-handling logic and data transformation

 ---